Arkansas mother, son shot and killed by ex-boyfriend laid to rest by family

 Ebony Elder, Salter's cousin, was tearful in remembering her.

 "Terri would just be like, 'That's my cousin!
 That's my cousin!
-I mean she was just so extra and we would talk about everything, and I mean..
-I mean she was everything," said Elder.
+I mean she was just so extra and we would talk about everything, and I mean she was everything," said Elder.

 "JaMichael?
 I mean the boy was everything.
 He was like a little chocolate teddy bear.
 He was so sweet.
 JT was everything and then before COVID, we had the last little Thanksgiving at my house in Texas and he was like, 'My momma can't cook, she can just cook chicken,'" recounted Elder.